UNSDSN-Youth/sdg-zone/content/learn/what-are-the-sdgs.md

 **The journey begins...**

 The idea for the SDGs was born at the 2012 Rio+20 Summit in Brazil.
-At the summit, government leaders began creating a set of universal goals to tackle poverty, ill health, gender inequality and environmental degradation.
+At the summit, government leaders began creating a set of universal goals to tackle poverty, ill health, inequality and environmental degradation.
 The idea was to use the SDGs as a new agreement to replace the eight Millennium Development Goals (MDGs), which expired in 2015.